2023 LOG Sustainability Report

 LOG’s Human Rights, Diversity and Inclusion Policy – Click here

 We promote the employment of workers over the age of 55 and strive to recruit new workers from underemployed populations.
-In 2022, 18% of new hires are employees age 50 and up.
-Our workforce is composed of 24% employees from minority groups, 6% of People with disabilities, 56% employees over age 50 and 52% women.
+In 2023, 29% of new hires are employees age 50 and up.
+Our workforce is composed of 20% employees from minority groups, 7% of People with disabilities, ~65% employees over age 50 and 52% women.

-We are proud to have 50% women in senior management and overall, 45% women in management roles.
+We are proud to have 50% women in senior management and overall, 50% women in management roles.

 Occupational Health and Safety

 LOG considers it of paramount importance to ensure the health and safety of its employees and aims to provide the infrastructure required for the success of its efforts in the field.
 To this end, we have designed a proactive approach to Occupational Health and Safety (OHS) based on mechanisms of monitoring, control, management and continuous improvement.
-We invited our employees to formulate with us the ways to improve our conduct in the field and set appropriate mechanisms, action plan, procedures, safety trustees and resources to meet the ambitious goal we set for ourselves of zero accidents by 2025.
+We invited our employees to formulate with us the ways to improve our conduct in the field and set appropriate mechanisms, action plan, procedures, safety trustees and resources to meet the ambitious goal we set for ourselves of zero accidents by 2030.

 Promoting employee safety and well-being among our customers and suppliers

 We are committed to promoting awareness of the importance of maintaining employee health and safety among our customers and suppliers.
-To this end, we share with them our efforts in the field and invite them to take proactive approach on the matter.
+To this end, we share with them our efforts in the field and invite them to take pro-active approach on the matter.

 LOG’s Occupational Health and Safety Policy – Click here